pigmej/aisanity/README.md

 - **Mounting**: Current directory → `/workspace` in container
 - **Configuration**: Local tool configurations mounted to containers
 - **Container Management**: Uses devcontainers CLI for lifecycle management

+## FAQ

+### Container Names

+In the .aisanity file, there are two options for naming containers:

+1. **Default Naming**: `{workspace}_{branch_name}` (sanitized)
+2. **Custom Naming**: You can specify a custom name using the `containerName` property in the .aisanity file.

+What's a workspace?
+It's literally the directory where you run the command.
+It can also be set to anything you want.
+Sharing that name with other workspaces will *reuse* the containers BUT also destroy them if you delete the workspace.

+Why would you want to set `containerName`?
+By default, each branch gets a completely isolated environment to fully isolate the environments.
+Setting the `containerName` to something static will remove that functionality.

+### Worktrees

+There is no need to use worktrees.
+Aisanity works perfectly with just "normal" branching, but this limits your ability to run multiple sessions at the same time.